HibernatingPlank/cunningham_connor_set008101_coursework2/README.md

 Command to setup node modules and start server:

 cd Nodejs/ && npm install
-This can take a couple of minutes to run.
+This can take a couple of minutes to install all the exstessions.

 Final Terminal outpuut should be: